-The leaves of Faucaria felina var. felina resemble a collection of jaws, similar to the appearance of plants of the genus and reflected in the generic name of Faucaria, (faux meaning jaw in Latin).
+The leaves of Faucaria felina var. felina resemble a collection of jaws, reflected in the generic name of Faucaria, faux meaning jaw in Latin.
 F. felina as well as F. tigrina are commonly known in Afrikaans as tierbekvygie or tiger jaws.
 Felina pertains to a cat or cats, the leaves sometimes thought to resemble cat’s claws more than their jaws.